 Introduction

-Assessing the size of natural populations is a key objective of monitoring programs which are vital for understanding the conservation status of species, the regulating effects of biotic and abiotic factors, and for the assessment of management efforts (Lindenmayer et al., 2020)However, for many marine populations, there is a lack of consistent monitoring programs at appropriate spatial and temporal scales for conservation and policy needs (Papa, Oosting, Valenza-Troubat, Wellenreuther, & Ritchie, 2020).
+Assessing the size of natural populations is a key objective of monitoring programs which are vital for understanding the conservation status of species, the regulating effects of biotic and abiotic factors, and for the assessment of management efforts (Lindenmayer et al., 2020).
+However, for many marine populations, there is a lack of consistent monitoring programs at appropriate spatial and temporal scales for conservation and policy needs (Papa, Oosting, Valenza-Troubat, Wellenreuther, & Ritchie, 2020).
 This presents a significant problem for chondrichthyans (sharks, skates, rays and chimaeras), where more than half of known species are characterised by insufficient data and one-quarter are estimated to be at risk of extinction (Dulvy et al., 2014).
 Within the elasmobranchs (sharks, skates and rays), each contributes significantly to connect ecosystems and regulate marine food webs (Heupel, Knip, Simpfendorfer, & Dulvy, 2014).
 However, habitat loss and continued pressures on mortality though bycatch and targeted-fishing have resulted in many populations of elasmobranchs being depleted at a rate that exceeds their natural recovery potential (Worm et al., 2013).
 Given the significant challenges facing elasmobranchs and the importance of their role in regulating marine ecosystems, improvements for monitoring changes in natural populations is critical.